leighmcculloch/google-cloud-appengine-datastore-replicator/README.md

 ### 3. Subscribe to Datastore Puts and replicate them

 Use the replicator service to receive pushes from the subscriptions setup in step 1.
-The replicator service will store the entities into it's local project respecting the same namespace and key, including the parent keys.
+The replicator service will store the entities into its local project respecting the same namespace and key, including the parent keys.

 ```
 cd service